Japanese armour: History

-In the 16th century, Japan began trading with Europe, during what would become known as the Nanban trade.
-Matchlock muskets were first introduced to Japan by the Portuguese in 1543.
-The matchlock muskets were named "Tanegashima" after the first island they arrived on.
-Soon after, when Japanese swordsmiths began to mass-produce matchlock muskets, warfare in Japan changed completely.
+In the 16th century, the Nanban trade brought matchlocks to Japan in 1543.
+These were called "Tanegashima" after Tanegashima, the first island the Europeans arrived on.
+Soon after, when Japanese smiths improved and began to mass-produce the tanegashima, warfare changed completely.
 The samurai needed armour that was lighter and more protective.
-In addition, large-scale battles required armor that could be mass-produced.
-As a result, a new style of armour called tosei-gusoku (gusoku), which means modern armour, appeared.
-Gusoku evolved from the dō-maru lineage.
-Additionally, the Japanese adopted the full plated armour known as "nanban dō-gusoku", the helmet and cuirass made of iron, the same form as that of a Portuguese Conquistador.
-Initially given to Sakakibara Yasumasa by Tokugawa Ieyasu right before the Battle of Sekigahara (1600).
-Since been handed down to the Sakakibara family.
+In addition, large-scale battles also required the mass production of armour.
+As a result, the tosei-gusoku was created from the design of the dō-maru.

-Scales has changed to itazane (板札), which is made of relatively large iron plate or platy leather, and has improved its defenses.
-Itazane can also be said to replace a row of individual honkozane or iyozane with a single steel plate or platy of leather.
-Since the armour is no longer flexible, gusoku has changed its method to make it easier to put on and take off by opening and closing the armour with a hinge.
-The simplified structure of the armour makes it easier to manufacture, allowing armor makers to focus on design and increasing the variety of armour looks.
-For example, the iron plate was designed to imitate the chest of an old man, and dō-maru style gusoku was made by attaching colored threads to the surface of the iron plate.
-The type of gusoku, like the plate armour, in which the front and back dou are made from a single iron plate with a raised center and a V-shaped bottom, was called Nanban dou gusoku (Southern barbarian gusoku).
-Bullet resistant armours were developed called tameshi gusoku ('bullet tested'), allowing samurai to continue wearing their armour despite the use of firearms.
+Additionally, the Japanese adopted a full-plate armour known as nanban dō-gusoku, with an iron helmet and solid cuirass, in imitation of Portuguese armour.
+The first set was given to Sakakibara Yasumasa by Tokugawa Ieyasu right before the Battle of Sekigahara (1600).
+It was handed down in the Sakakibara family.
+Scales were changed to itazane (板札), a relatively large iron or leather plate, providing better defence.
+Itazane could also replace a row of individual honkozane or iyozane with a single plate.
+This type of gusoku resembled plate armour; the front and back dō are made from a single iron plate with a raised center and a V-shaped bottom, was called Nanban dō gusoku (Southern barbarian gusoku).
+Bullet resistant armours were developed called tameshi gusoku ('bullet tested'), allowing samurai to continue wearing armour despite the use of firearms.